 Don’t know where to look?
 Find your perfect accommodations with this guide to the best places to stay in Naples…

-Where to stay in Naples: A complete guide to the best neighbourhoods and areas for travellers
+Where to stay in Naples: The best hotels, areas & neighbourhoods

 Naples sits on the Bay of Naples near Mount Vesuvius.
 It’s just a two-hour bus ride from Pompeii and a few hours south of Rome, making it a great choice for a day trip or short getaway.